JuliaEarth/CoordRefSystems.jl/README.md

 └─ lon: 59.99999999999999°
 ```

-It is also possible to convert between different datum, transparently:
+It is also possible to convert between different datum, transparently.
+In the following examples, we convert coordinates between the `WGS84Latest`
+datum, currently an alias to `WGS84{1762}`, and the `ITRF{2008}` datum:

 ```julia
 julia> latlon = LatLon{WGS84Latest}(30, 60)